CraftAcademy/library-challenge/README.md

 **Show book availability**<br>
 As a library<br>
 In order for visitors to check if a book is available or not<br>
-We need a list that shows all books
+We need a list that shows available books

 **Make possible to check out book**<br>
 As a library<br>